The Complete Guide to Taking the Bus in Vanuatu

 Like travelling anywhere new, there are customs to bear in mind when taking the bus in Vanuatu.
 A few bus etiquette tips include:

-- To catch a bus, stand by the roadside and give a friendly wave (or raise your thumb) at any vehicle sporting a "B" plate.
+- If there is no bus stop, stand by the roadside and give a friendly wave (or raise your thumb) at any vehicle sporting a "B" plate.

 - Tell the driver exactly where you'd like to go when entering the van.